JirkaDellOro/FUDGE/Documentation/Logs/README.md

 This folder contains the logs of the core-developer meetings.
 Filenames must start with the date in the form yymmdd.

 This readme-file describes in a few words the contents of each log and the major issues discussed
+# August 15th 2019

+In the start up screen the user can open editors, projects and files.
+It was decided that we need a project explorer as main window of FUDGE (If you close this, all the other editors get closed too)
+Included are the project structure as a tree view and the console for debugging as well as project settings, preferences and build options.

+Scene editor is now called Node editor

 # August 12th 2019 ❇❇❇
 ## Birth of FUDGE